 - Make it personal.
 Building relationships with journalists is a big part of getting press coverage, so be sure to personalize your pitches whenever possible.
-Mention previous articles they’ve written, share relevant links, or just drop them a quick email to say hello.
-Establishing these connections will go a long way towards getting your story heard.
+Mention previous articles they’ve written, share relevant links or just drop them a quick email to say hello.
+Establishing these connections will go a long way toward getting your story heard.

 Colleen Colodany, CEO of kidswiki.co.uk

 As an entrepreneur and business owner, I believe I can provide some valuable opinions regarding your query.
 Getting PR is extremely important for a small business to expand its business and get more customers.
 Approaching different journalists and pitching them your story is the simplest way to do this.
 There are a few things one must remember while approaching journalists.
 Try contacting journalists who cover your niche to increase your chances of getting featured in their articles.
 One must remember that journalists receive hundreds of pitches every day.
 Therefore, your pitch should stand out and be compelling.
 Instead of asking a journalist to write about your business, pitch them an engaging story.
 Follow up with journalists and improve your pitch by taking feedback based on the response rate.
 Create a network of journalists and build relationships with them to get better PR for your business.
 Doing this is much better than spending money on expensive PR firms and would generate better traffic for the startup in the long run.